Semantic conventions for RPC spans

 Consider always setting the transport when setting a port number, since a port number is ambiguous without knowing the transport.
 For example different processes could be listening on TCP port 12345 and UDP port 12345.

-[6] rpc.method: This is the logical name of the method from the RPC interface perspective, which can be different from the name of any implementing method/function.
-The code.function attribute may be used to store the latter (e.g., method actually executing the call on the server side, RPC client stub method on the client side).
+[8] rpc.method: This is the logical name of the method from the RPC interface perspective, which can be different from the name of any implementing method/function.
+The code.function.name attribute may be used to store the latter (e.g., method actually executing the call on the server side, RPC client stub method on the client side).

 [9] rpc.service: This is the logical name of the service from the RPC interface perspective, which can be different from the name of any implementing class.
 The code.namespace attribute may be used to store the latter (despite the attribute name, it may include a class name; e.g., class with method actually executing the call on the server side, RPC client stub class on the client side).